-With many desk workers forced to work from home, video meeting solutions have become a real lifeline for companies.
+With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 At the same time, video calls pose new problems: for some workers, video conferencing makes it harder to concentrate and remember information.
 It can also make it difficult not to interfere with other speakers in a meeting.

-Today we will talk about how businesses can apply VR to their online meetings to increase retention, eliminate distractions, and improve collaboration.
+Today we will talk about how businesses can apply VR conferencing software to their online meetings to increase retention, eliminate distractions, and improve collaboration.

 In the simplest terms, Virtual Reality can be explained as a simulated experience that puts users in a completely digital environment.
 To experience Virtual Reality environments, users need a dedicated VR headset that will project images in front of their eyes.